berbac/DisableCrosshairSN/README.md

 # DisableCrosshairSN

-Adds three options to the "General" tab of the Subnautica Below Zero options menu:
+Adds three options to the "General" tab of the Subnautica options menu:

-- "No crosshair while piloting seatruck"
+- "Disable crosshair in seatruck"

-- "No crosshair while piloting prawn suit"
+- "Disable crosshair in prawn suit"

 - "Disable crosshair completely"